iffy/wiish/README.md

     wiish run
     ```

-See `wiish --help` for how to build executables and apps.
+See `wiish --help` for how to build executables and apps and configure a project.
 For example:

 ```
+wiish doctor
+wiish config
 wiish run --ios
 wiish run --android
 wiish build